 Caffeine is a stimulant, which means it increases activity in your brain and nervous system.
 It also increases the circulation of chemicals such as cortisol and adrenaline in the body.

-In small doses, it can make you feel refreshed and focused.
-In large doses, you are likely to feel anxious and have difficulty sleeping.
+In small doses, caffeine can make you feel refreshed and focused.
+In large doses, caffeine can make you feel anxious and have difficulty sleeping.

 - a rise in body temperature